Inside The Casements

 - Behind the Bookcase: The Secret Annex Through Anne’s Eyes

 - Jewish Hall of Fame

 - Welcome to Israel

-Speakers scheduled to appear:
+Speakers scheduled to appear (subject to change):

 Bea Schemer, Refugee – From Cronheim, Germany to Daytona Beach Shores, Florida, Bea Schemer’s story is an inspiration.
 Able to flee Germany in 1937, Bea and her family were among the lucky ones, although even today the rising hatred of Nazism and the implementation of the Nuremberg Laws in the 1930’s still leaves an indelible mark.
 We invite you to hear Bea’s story of what it was like to experience first hand the cultural changes that impacted every day people and forever changed the world.

-Claire Soria – Holocaust Survivor.
-In 1940, Claire Soria was only 5 years old when the Germans invaded Belgium.
+Claire Soria, Holocaust Survivor – In 1940, Claire Soria was only 5 years old when the Germans invaded Belgium.
 Her parents, Nathan and Sara Mytnowiecki moved the family from Poland to Belgium.
 At some point, Claire’s mother found a Christian couple, Lambert and Lea Sabaux to take Claire in and hide her from the Nazis.
 Soria was so afraid of being captured that she never attended school.
 Claire Soria spent the whole time in hiding after seeing so many Jews taken by the Nazis and shipped off to concentration camps.
 Soria’s mother, father, aunt, and uncle were discovered and transported to Auschwitz where they all perished.
 After the war was over, Soria’s aunt was able to get her.
 All Claire Soria has left from her family is a wicker basket which was a gift from her father on her sixth birthday.
 Inside the basket were photos of childhood photos of her family taken before the war.